 2. Install SyntaxNet-API Docker Image

-The next step is to install a Docker image which already contains Tensorflow together with SyntaxNet and providing an API interface exposing the model via a web interface.
+The next step is to install a Docker image which already contains Tensorflow together with SyntaxNet and provides an API interface exposing the model via a web interface.

 Before building the docker image (i.e., running